shreyas20063/Signals_and_Systems_Python_simulations/README.md

 # Signals and Systems - Interactive Python Simulations

-A comprehensive collection of 13 interactive simulations for understanding Signals and Systems concepts.
-All simulations feature professional PyQt5 interfaces with real-time visualization.
+A comprehensive collection of interactive simulations for understanding Signals and Systems concepts.
+Features both standalone PyQt5 desktop applications and a full-stack web platform with real-time visualization.

 ## Course Information